lsst-epo/homebrew-bootstrap/README.md

 ### scaffold

-The scaffold command, which currently supports `october` and `rails` projects, will install scripts, a procfile, gitignores, and generally setup the project.
+The scaffold command, which currently supports `october`, `rails`, and `typo3` projects, will install scripts, a procfile, gitignores, and generally setup the project.
 Users will be prompted before files are overwritten.
 When starting a new project, the scaffold command should be run to get the various scripts in place.

 ```
 $ brew scaffold october
 $ brew scaffold rails
+$ brew scaffold typo3
 ```

 ### setup-ssl